AvalonServers/DescentPacks/README.md

 # Descent: Frozen Hell
 This is the pack repository for Descent Frozen Hell, used by Loiste Community, which contains configuration files.

 If you intend to modify configuration for this pack, create a pull request.
+For your pull request to be approved, you MUST test that you are able to build a lockfile from your configuration.
+If you do not provide proof of this, it will be denied.
+This will be made an automatic continuous integration feature in the future.
 I will merge it after approval; and it will go live on the server at the next maintenance window.

 To build the pack, you'll need to download [Voodoo](https://github.com/elytra/Voodoo).